ducakar/TextureReplacer/README.md

       Default/snowydwarfplanet01      // Eeloo normal map

 ### Personalised Kerbal Textures ###
+Head textures are assigned pseudo-randomly (based on a Kerbal's name's hash, which ensures the same head is always assigned to a given Kerbal) unless specified otherwise in the configuration file.

+Head textures reside in

+    GameData/TextureReplacer/Heads/

-Personalised Kerbal textures are bound to a specific Kerbal.
-Texture names are the same as for the default textures except there is no `kerbalMain` texture (`kerbalMainGrey` replaces both veteran and standard suits):
+Suit textures' names are identical as for the default texture replacement except that there is not `kerbalMain` texture (`kerbalMainGrey` replaces both).
+Each suit must reside in its own directory:

     GameData/TextureReplacer/
-      CustomKerbals/<kerbalName>/kerbalHead       // Kerbal head
-      CustomKerbals/<kerbalName>/kerbalMainGrey   // IVA suit
-      CustomKerbals/<kerbalName>/kerbalMainNRM    // IVA suit normal map
-      CustomKerbals/<kerbalName>/kerbalHelmetGrey // IVA helmet
-      CustomKerbals/<kerbalName>/kerbalHelmetNRM  // IVA & EVA helmet normal map
-      CustomKerbals/<kerbalName>/kerbalVisor      // IVA helmet visor
-      CustomKerbals/<kerbalName>/EVAtexture       // EVA suit
-      CustomKerbals/<kerbalName>/EVAtextureNRM    // EVA suit normal map
-      CustomKerbals/<kerbalName>/EVAhelmet        // EVA helmet
-      CustomKerbals/<kerbalName>/EVAvisor         // EVA helmet visor
-      CustomKerbals/<kerbalName>/EVAjetpack       // EVA jetpack
-      CustomKerbals/<kerbalName>/EVAjetpackNRM    // EVA jetpack normal map

-### Generic Kerbal Textures ###
-Generic head textures are assigned pseudo-randomly, based on the hash of a Kerbal's name, which ensures the same head is always assigned to a given Kerbal.
-Each head has equal chance of being selected.

-Generic head textures should be of the form

-    GameData/TextureReplacer/GenericKerbals/[<subDir>]/kerbalHead*

-i.e. head texture files should begin with `kerbalHead` and can optionally be inside a subdirectory.

-Suit textures' names are identical as for the personalised Kerbals but each suit must reside in its own directory:

-    GameData/TextureReplacer/
-      GenericKerbals/<suit>/kerbalMainGrey   // IVA suit
+      Suits/<suit>/kerbalMainGrey   // IVA suit
-      GenericKerbals/<suit>/kerbalMainNRM    // IVA suit normal map
+      Suits/<suit>/kerbalMainNRM    // IVA suit normal map
-      GenericKerbals/<suit>/kerbalHelmetGrey // IVA helmet
+      Suits/<suit>/kerbalHelmetGrey // IVA helmet
-      GenericKerbals/<suit>/kerbalHelmetNRM  // IVA & EVA helmet normal map
+      Suits/<suit>/kerbalHelmetNRM  // IVA & EVA helmet normal map
-      GenericKerbals/<suit>/kerbalVisor      // IVA helmet visor
+      Suits/<suit>/kerbalVisor      // IVA helmet visor
-      GenericKerbals/<suit>/EVAtexture       // EVA suit
+      Suits/<suit>/EVAtexture       // EVA suit
-      GenericKerbals/<suit>/EVAtextureNRM    // EVA suit normal map
+      Suits/<suit>/EVAtextureNRM    // EVA suit normal map
-      GenericKerbals/<suit>/EVAhelmet        // EVA helmet
+      Suits/<suit>/EVAhelmet        // EVA helmet
-      GenericKerbals/<suit>/EVAvisor         // EVA helmet visor
+      Suits/<suit>/EVAvisor         // EVA helmet visor
-      GenericKerbals/<suit>/EVAjetpack       // EVA jetpack
+      Suits/<suit>/EVAjetpack       // EVA jetpack
-      GenericKerbals/<suit>/EVAjetpackNRM    // EVA jetpack normal map
+      Suits/<suit>/EVAjetpackNRM    // EVA jetpack normal map

-Heads are selected independently form suits so any head can be paired with any of the suits.
-Such behaviour may not work as desired when one uses gender-specific suits.
-This is resolved by moving the female heads and suits to `GenericKermins/` while leaving the male ones in `GenericKerbals/`.
-The heads will be paired only with the suits from the same root directory.
+Heads are selected independently form suits so any head can be paired with any of the suits and each head has an equal chance of being selected.

 A suit can be selected either pseudo-randomly (same as heads) or consecutively, based on a Kerbal's position in crew rooster.
-That behaviour can be controlled in the configuration file.
+One can also manually assign heads and suits to specific Kerbals.
+That can be controlled in

+    GameData/TextureReplacer/Kerbals.cfg

 ### Visor Reflections ###
 Environment map cube texture for reflections is included with the plugin: